emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The initial Constrained Application Protocol (CoAP) suite of specifications ({{RFC7252}}, {{RFC7641}}, and {{RFC7959}}) was designed with the assumption that security could be provided on a separate layer, in particular by using DTLS ({{RFC6347}}).
 However, for some use cases, additional functionality or extra processing is needed to support secure CoAP operations.
 This document specifies several security enhancements to the Constrained Application Protocol (CoAP).

-This document specifies two server-oriented CoAP options, the Echo option and the Request-Tag option, mainly addressing the security features request freshness and fragmented message body integrity, respectively.
-The Echo option enables a CoAP server to verify the freshness of a request, verify the aliveness of a client, synchronize state, or force a client to demonstrate reachability at its apparent network address.
+This document specifies two server-oriented CoAP options, the Echo option and the Request-Tag option: The Echo option enables a CoAP server to verify the freshness of a request, verify the aliveness of a client, synchronize state, or force a client to demonstrate reachability at its apparent network address.
 The Request-Tag option allows the CoAP server to match message fragments belonging to the same request, fragmented using the CoAP Block-Wise Transfer mechanism, which mitigates attacks and enables concurrent blockwise operations.
 These options in themselves do not replace the need for a security protocol; they specify the format and processing of data which, when integrity protected using e.g. DTLS ({{RFC6347}}), TLS ({{RFC5246}}), or OSCORE ({{I-D.ietf-core-object-security}}), provide the additional security features.

 The document also updates the processing requirements on the Token.
 The updated processing ensures secure binding of responses to requests.

 ## Request Freshness {#req-fresh}

 A CoAP server receiving a request is in general not able to verify when the request was sent by the CoAP client.
 This remains true even if the request was protected with a security protocol, such as DTLS.
 This makes CoAP requests vulnerable to certain delay attacks which are particularly incriminating in the case of actuators ({{I-D.mattsson-core-coap-actuators}}).
-Some attacks are possible to mitigate by establishing fresh session keys (e.g. performing the DTLS handshake) for each actuation, but in general this is not a solution suitable for constrained environments.
+Some attacks are possible to mitigate by establishing fresh session keys (e.g. performing a DTLS handshake) for each actuation, but in general this is not a solution suitable for constrained environments, for example, due to increased message overhead and latency.
+Additionally, if security is not end-to-end with the client originating the request, e.g. DTLS between the server and a proxy, then performing a handshake does not provide additional information about the client.

 A straightforward mitigation of potential delayed requests is that the CoAP server rejects a request the first time it appears and asks the CoAP client to prove that it intended to make the request at this point in time.
 The Echo option, defined in this document, specifies such a mechanism which thereby enables the CoAP server to verify the freshness of a request.
 This mechanism is not only important in the case of actuators, or other use cases where the CoAP operations require freshness of requests, but also in general for synchronizing state between CoAP client and server and to verify aliveness of the client.